microsoft/dicom-server/CONTRIBUTING.md

-# Contributing to DICOM server
+# Contributing to Medical Imaging Server for DICOM

-This document describes guidelines for contributing to the DICOM server repo.
+This document describes guidelines for contributing to the Medical Imaging Server for DICOM repo.

 ## Submitting Pull Requests